astadipati/ROR-easy/README.md

-== README
+## Overtime

-This is my First Ruby On Rails app
+-This is my First Ruby On Rails app

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
-# ROR-easy
+#Ruby on Rails App